SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 		for t in repartition apply-repartition:
 			yield(t)
 ```
-And here starts the interesting part.
-What should we do with a *left* value greather than 1 ?
-Or in other words, what are all the possible ways to add 2, 3, 4, 5... nodes to a tree.
 We see that the solution involves a "repart" function, let's check what it does.
 ```clojure
 for r in repart(4, 4) :